CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 ```
 cd _fullly_qualified_path_to_/modx-prototype-1
 ```
-3. In the __Anaconda command window__, create the _modx_prot1_ environment for MoDX by entering the following command:
+3. In the __Anaconda command window__, create the _modx_proto1_ environment for MoDX by entering the following command:
 ```
-conda env create -f environments/modx_proto1.yml, being sure to specify the _full path_ to the .yml file.
+conda env create -f environments/modx_proto1.yml
 ```
+Note:
+* Be sure to specify the _full path_ to the .yml file.

-__It will take approximately 15-20 minutes for Anaconda to create the environment to run MoDX on your computer.__
+* __It will take approximately 15-20 minutes for Anaconda to create the environment to run MoDX on your computer.__

 ## Gettng Your Local System Ready to Run MoDX

 To get your local computer system ready to run MoDX, perform the following steps, after having cloned the MoDX GitHub repository as described above.

 __NOTE: You will need administrative priveleges on your computer in order to execute (some of) these commands.__

 1. For the purpose of the rest of this discussion, we'll call the _fully-qualified_ path to the directory into which you cloned the MoDX GitHub repository __my_modx_dir__